Day 4 – Sunday 3rd June

 Tilly sur Seulles Salon du Livre

-We tried to be up early for breakfast as we were aiming to be at the “Tilly Book Fair” run at the museum by our friend Stéphane Jacquet from the start; unfortunately, Glyn’s alarm clock was still set to UK time so whilst he thought that he had “a good half an hour” before needing to be at breakfast, I’d already finished & loaded my stuff in the car.
+We tried to be up early for breakfast.
+Aiming to be at the “Tilly Book Fair” run at the museum by our friend Stéphane Jacquet from the start.
+Unfortunately, Glyn had not re-set his alarm to French time.
+Whilst he lay thinking there was still “a good half hour” before breakfast, I’d already finished & loaded the car.
 Having said that, we actually set off not much later than planned.

-Even though it was early, it was already very hot & set to get even hotter – fortunately, my car has air conditioning!
-Though after a while, it still seemed to be warm inside the car & it was only when we stopped at the services just outside of Caen & got outside that we realised just how hard it was working!
+Even this early it was already hot, & set to get even hotter – fortunately, my car has air conditioning!
+Even so, after a while, it still seemed to be warm inside the car.
+It was only when we stopped, and got out, that we realised just how hard the air conditioning was working!

-We had a quick check with Tom regarding where to meet as the book fair can be very busy & we set off again.
+Stopped at the services, we had a quick check-in with Tom.
+We confirmed where to meet as the Tilly book fair can be very busy.
+Then we set off again.

-Through David Mabbutt, I’d been introduced to Ros Westwood – the widow of David Westwood, owner of the Military Library Research Service – who was needing to pass on what was left of her husband’s book collection.
-I’d been over to collect a large number of these that I was then selling to help raise funds to use with the Manchester Military History Society which I’m treasurer of.
-I’d selected a number of these which, with the agreement of Stéphane, were being sold on the Museum’s stand with them receiving some of the proceeds.
+Through David Mabbutt, I’d been introduced to Ros Westwood.
+She was the widow of David Westwood, owner of the Military Library Research Service, and was disposing of what was left of her husband’s book collection.
+I’d been over to collect a large number of these.
+I was selling them to help raise funds for the Manchester Military History Society , of which I’m treasurer.
+I’d selected a number of these books to be sold on the Museum’s stand at the Tilly fair (with Stéphane’s agreement).
+Part of the proceeds were going to the Tilly Museum.

-Having dropped these off, we met up with Tom & then had an enjoyable chat in the sunshine with him & M Jean Menard and his wife, Jeanette.
+We dropped them off, then met up with Tom.
+We sat in the sunshine and chatted with him & M Jean Menard and his wife, Jeanette.
 Jean was founder of the 11th Armoured Division Museum at St Martin des Besaces.
-We had first been introduced to M Menard by David Mabbutt when he was curator of the museum which is now enjoying a new lease of life (having had some “ups and downs” since David left) under the curatorship of Mark Kentell.
+We had first been introduced to M Menard by David Mabbutt when he was curator there.
+Following a series of up & downs since David left, that museum is now enjoying a new lease of life under the curatorship of Mark Kentell.

 1 Glyn, Stephane, M & Mme Menard, Tom